The best recipe in the world.

 Wondered whether the raccoon preferred the sardines mild or hot.

 Sarah Dragon is also a volunteer in my efforts in conjunction with, Belle Ganzon.

 Miss Belle Ganzon , from the Filipino Seven Day Adventist Church in feeding the underprivileged and homeless people in the Community.

-Not long after, in a couple days, we have a raccoon as a prisoner.
+Not long after, in a couple of days, we have a raccoon as a prisoner.

 I recognize this raccoon because he had the same eye patches, the same nails, the same teeth as its great, great, grandfather.